Starling Bank review

 - Starling’s “Marketplace” offers competitive pensions, mortgages and insurance from other growing fintech companies.

-- Fully licensed by the FCA and PRA.
+- Safe and secure, fully licensed by the FCA and PRA.

 - There aren’t any bank branches, but you can use the Post Office to deposit and withdraw cash.
 You won’t get face-to-face communication with a Starling Bank staff member, though.